storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 A character flaw is a negative trait that affects your character or others in a bad way.
 Flaws vary in severity; some are just unpleasant quirks, but a major flaw will have story consequences.
 It’s almost always at the root of a character arc, and must be corrected (a redemption arc) or will lead to your character’s downfall  (a fatal flaw.)

-Flaw Builder

-![][Flaw-Builder]

-This tool explores some common examples of character flaws.
+The Flaw Builder tool can help you find a flaw suitable to your character.

 ### Backstory Tab ###
 Backstory Tab